elnukakujo/Book-Library-Management-API/README.md

 ## Installation and Run
 On how to install C# and .NET, and create projects as well as how to run the code, see: https://github.com/elnukakujo/first-cSharp-project/blob/main/README.md

+I use the REST Client VSCode extension to send request from my MyRequests.http file